|

 in our area, despite an increase in interest, especially among young people.

-We cobbled together a beginning sewing class, which we taught in borrowed
+We cobbled together our first beginning sewing class, which we taught

-space in a sustainable clothing store.
-The store also gave us a corner
+in borrowed space in a sustainable clothing store.
+The store also gave

-now occupies four adjacent storefronts in downtown Ithaca’s shopping
+SewGreen now occupies four adjacent storefronts in Clinton Hall, an historic

-district.
-We have a sewing classroom for all ages, a reuse store, a sewing
+a sewing classroom for all ages, a reuse store, a sewing machine tune-up

-machine tune-up shop, and a studio for our youth fashion apprenticeship
+shop, and a studio for our youth fashion apprenticeship program.

 We have maintained our “green” roots all along the way, promoting